 The best way to find out more about the Truman is to consult the scholarship website (www.truman.gov) which specifies eligibility criteria, application procedures, and offers scholar profiles.
 In general, though, Truman scholars are students who are “change agents”—they’re students who’ve begun or developed organizations, who have a commitment to a career in public service, show a record of dedication to a particular cause (and a desire to work on that issue throughout their career), have some experience (even minimal) in policy or politics, and are articulate and well versed in a variety of topics.
 All in all, they’re highly motivated, passionate, and energetic people.

-If you would like to apply, you need to fill out the application form, and email an academic transcript and current resume to email@example.com with the subject heading TRUMAN NYU NOMINATION APPLICATION.
-The deadline for applying for NYU’s nominations is March 27.
+If you would like to apply, you need to fill out the application form, and follow the instructions at the top of that page for submitting ancillary materials.
+The selection process may involve an interview for select candidates.
+The deadline for applying for NYU’s nominations is March 26.
 The selection process will involve an interview.
 We will announce the nominees by early May.

 Please contact us at firstname.lastname@example.org with any questions about the Truman Scholarship, the nomination process, or the application for nominations.
 We look forward to working with and getting to know you.